-Llandilo Heritage Cockerels are the male chicks rescued from the local egg industry by R and R Roosters who grow special batches outside on pasture specifically for Feather and Bone.
+Llandilo Heritage Cockerels are male chicks rescued from the local egg industry by R and R Roosters and grown out on pasture.

 This is a great product from every angle; it's a wonderful story of turning waste into nutrition, it adds precious diversity in a monocultural meat chicken industry, it supports a local food business in the Sydney basin and they taste damn good too!
 Do yourself a favour.
 Waste not, want not.